 Christmas Week

-The Fourth Sunday of Advent begins a brief, two-day final week of Advent.
+The Fourth Sunday of Advent begins a brief, three-day final week of Advent.
 The reading from Micah reminds us that from the seemingly unimportant town of Bethlehem, “from you shall come forth for me one who is to be ruler in Israel.”
 Luke's gospel offers again the story of Mary's going to visit her cousin.
 Elizabeth understands immediately Mary's situation and praises God saying, “How does this happen to me, that the mother of my Lord should come to me?
 For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy.”

 On Wednesday, Christmas Day, we celebrate the Nativity of the Lord.
 Whether we celebrate at midnight or early in the morning or later in the morning, we read the stories of the birth of Jesus.